OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 .. _fireedge_sunstone:

 ================================================================================
-Using FireEdge Sunstone
+Using Sunstone
 ================================================================================

 Overview
 ================================================================================

-**FireEdge Sunstone** is the new generation OpenNebula web interface, fully featured for VM and VM Template management and with other :ref:`sections <fireedge_sections>` ready covering most functionality for end users.
+**Sunstone** is the new generation OpenNebula web interface, fully featured for VM and VM Template management and with other :ref:`sections <fireedge_sections>` ready covering most functionality for end users.

 This interface is delivered by the :ref:`FireEdge server <fireedge_setup>`, and it is its main interface, meaning that it will redirect to Sunstone when contacted in the ``http://<OPENNEBULA-FRONTEND>:2616/`` address.

-.. warning:: FireEdge Sunstone is fully functional for VM and VM Template management, but it lacks all the functionality of the traditional Ruby Sunstone.
-FireEdge Sunstone is still in BETA stage.

 Configuration
 ================================================================================

-To configure FireEdge Sunstone, there are several options to consider, and they are described in the :ref:`FireEdge Configuration <fireedge_setup>` guide.
+To configure Sunstone, there are several options to consider, and they are described in the :ref:`FireEdge Configuration <fireedge_setup>` guide.

 Usage
 ================================================================================